edoardopieropan/twitter_fake_news/README.md

     }
 ]
 ```
-Each tweet in the *.json* contains information about the source, the text, the similarity obtained from the methods and for every experiment the url for the article with the higher similarity.
+Each tweet in the *.json* contains information about the source, the text, the similarity obtained from the methods and for every test the url for the article with the higher similarity.

 ### > Test page
 The subject is requested to choose a username and a **tweet set**, from those previously downloaded.